SadBIOS/Python-Minimal-DE/README.md

 ### Python Minimal DE (Development Environment) for Linux
 ---
 This project is mainly designed to make a completely offline capable development of python.
+Developed for deployment for Debian systems.